corinalogan/grackles/EasyToReadFiles/g_exploration.md

 ![A visual illustration of Hypotheses 1 and 2.](g_exploreFig1.png)

 ***Figure 1.*** An overview of the study design.
 Exploration will be measured by comparing individual behavior within a familiar environment to behavior towards a novel environment, as well as response to a familiar object vs. a novel object within the familiar environment that contains their regular food.
-Boldness will be measured as the willingness to eat next to a threatening object (familiar, novel oject, or a taxidermic predator) in their familiar environment.
+Boldness will be measured as the willingness to eat next to a threatening object (novel oject, taxidermic known non-predator, or a taxidermic predator) in their familiar environment.
 Persistence will be measured as the number of touches to the novel environment and novel object in the Exploration assay, the objects in the Boldness assay, and the multi-access box in a separate [preregistration](https://github.com/corinalogan/grackles/blob/master/EasyToReadFiles/g_flexmanip.md).
 Motor diversity will be measured using the multi-access box in a separate [preregistration](https://github.com/corinalogan/grackles/blob/master/EasyToReadFiles/g_flexmanip.md).
 Assays will be conducted at least twice (e.g., Time 1, Time 2) and differences (if any) between the control and manipulated groups in the behavioral flexibility [preregistration](https://github.com/corinalogan/grackles/blob/master/EasyToReadFiles/g_flexmanip.md) will be compared across time and, with persistence, across tests (e.g., Test 1, Test 2) because persistence is measured in four different assays.

 #### H2: Individuals whose flexibility was increased through the manipulation do not differ from controls in their boldness and persistence, potentially because flexibility is an independent trait.

-We will first verify that boldness, exploration and persistence are repeatable, inherent individual differences in behavior.
-Individuals show consistent individual differences in behavior if the variance in latency to approach the task is smaller within individuals compared to variance in latency among individuals (for exploration and boldness assays).
-The same definition applies to persistence with the number of touches as the dependent variable.
+We will first verify that our measures of boldness, exploration and persistence represent repeatable, inherent individual differences in behavior.
+Individuals show consistent individual differences in behavior if, across time, the variance in latency to approach, or closest approach to the task is smaller within individuals compared to the variance in latency to approach, or closest approach distance among individuals (for exploration and boldness assays).
+The same definition applies to persistence with the number of touches across tasks as the dependent variable.

 **P6:** There is no repeatibility of persistence and boldness within individuals, which could indicate that performance is state dependent (e.g., it depends on their fluctuating motivation, hunger levels, etc.) and/or reliant on the current context of the task at hand.